 “, measured in units of .001”

-CIDs 379, 380, and R195.
-The unit of measurement for ETT is milliseconds, and the numerical representation for the unit should be a 16 bit (unsigned) integer, allowing for ETT up to over a minute.
+CIDs 379, 380, and R195: The unit of measurement for ETT is milliseconds, and the numerical representation for the unit should be a 16 bit (unsigned) integer, allowing for ETT up to over a minute.
 Although the meaning of ETT might be more precisely conveyed by the name “Expected Delivery Time”, the acronym ETT is already well-known in the literature and so it should be kept.

 Modify the Type field for ETT in Table 11 to be Integer instead of Float.
 Modify the length field to be 2 instead of 4.